 Enhances the candidate's experience

-Automated online screening and interviewing tools not only save time for recruiters and candidates but also allow candidates to apply without quitting their current job.
-Moreover, these tools improve the transparency of communication and deliver a better hiring experience overall.
+Automated online screening and interviewing tools not only save time for recruiters and candidates, but also allow candidates to apply without quitting their current job.
+These tools improve the transparency of communication and deliver a much better hiring experience overall.

 Allows hiring to be done at scale